Gflemin/responsibledatascience/README.md

 ## Python
 The Python code for the book is exclusively for the facial recognition example in Chapter 8.
-Unfortunately, the code and data for this chapter is large in size and does not fit into the code repository.
+Unfortunately, the code and data for this chapter is large in size and does not fit into the code repository itself.
 To download and run it yourself, you should do the following:

 1. Navigate to the folder at https://drive.google.com/drive/folders/13OpxSM3B1ff5AHkRbcHsR4Ys3_44OCuA?usp=sharing and